-- 1. Content-wise: Introducing linguists' findings over the last 50 years or so regarding the study of human language in the areas of phonetics, phonology, morphology, syntax, cross-linguistic variation, first language acquisition, sociolinguistics, language change, historical linguistics, and pidgins and creoles. - 2.
-Learning skills involved: - Problem-solving skills: finding patterns in a set of data from familiar and unfamiliar languages; drawing generalizations from a set of data; making a hypothesis to explain a linguistic pattern and revising it in light of further data; - Argue for or against a view using objective and empirical evidence; - Critically think and question popular beliefs about language and determine whether they have any scientific validity, and - Read, write, and present about the linguistic and non-linguistic aspects of an unfamiliar language.
+1. Content-wise: Introducing linguists' findings over the last 50 years or so regarding the study of human language in the areas of phonetics, phonology, morphology, syntax, cross-linguistic variation, first language acquisition, sociolinguistics, language change, historical linguistics, pidgins and creoles, and language endangerment.

+2. Learning skills involved:

+- Problem-solving skills: Find patterns in a set of data from familiar and unfamiliar languages; draw generalizations from a set of data; make a hypothesis to explain a linguistic pattern and revise it in light of further data; - Formalize linguistic facts into concise rules and diagrams. - Argue for or against a view using objective and empirical evidence; - Critically think and question popular beliefs about language and determine whether they have any scientific validity, - Lead discussions about some of these popular 'language myths,' and - Read and write about linguistic and non-linguistic aspects of an unfamiliar language.